tile38/tile38.github.io/src/website/root/topics/object-types.md

 <a name="latlon-point"></a>
 ### Lat/lon Point
 The most basic object type is a point that is composed of a latitude and a longitude.
-There is an optional `z` member that may be used for auxilary data such as elevation or a timestamp.
+There is an optional `z` member that may be used for auxiliary data such as elevation or a timestamp.

 ```tile38
 SET fleet truck1 POINT 33.5123 -112.2693     # plain lat/lon